Rate of convergence of the Nanbu particle system for hard potentials: Introduction and main results

 \subsection{Plan of the paper}

 In Section \ref{prel}, we make precise the notion of weak solutions, rewrite the collision operators in a suitable form and check a accurate version of a lemma due to Tanaka \cite{T1979}.
 Section \ref{sec:MainComput} is devoted to the cornerstone estimate on the collision integral.
 In Section \ref{sec:ConvCutoff} we prove the convergence of the particle system with cutoff.
 The cutoff is removed in Section~\ref{sec:ConvGal}.
-Finally, elements of the proof of Theorem~\ref{theo:W2indep} on quantitative law of large number for empirical measures are presented in Appendix~\ref{sec:W2estimate}.